 It is important as a scriptwriter to come up with memorable characters that are realistic and gripping, but also fit the story you are telling.
 The most important of these two considerations is that the character fit in with the plot.
 You need to create a character that will deeply care and react to whatever is happening around them.
 If your character cares about what happens around them it makes it so much easier to get the audience to care about them.

-When to begin to create a character, especially a major one, you normally begin with a couple of personality traits and a vague idea of what they look like.
+When begin making a memorable character, especially a major one, you normally begin with a couple of personality traits and a vague idea of what they look like.
 The more visual and audio media you listen to the easier it is to have that spark of an idea to make a memorable character.
 You just need the right voice, line of dialogue, look or goal to get that initial idea.
 Once you have that initial idea you need to grab it by the throat and shake as much detail as you can out of it.

 Try to draw out this initial idea now and create an image of this character in your head.

 - What type of clothes do they wear?

 - Do they wear glasses?

 Now you have a visual image of your character you need to explore the background of the character.

 - What was their childhood like?

 - Do they have a family now?